erniebrodeur/ruby-beautify/CONTRIB.md

 * Pull requests should be named something related to PR, `hotfix-XXX` or `feature-YYY`.
 * Do not edit the `version.rb` or the `gemspec`.
 * All pull requests have to pass tests on `travis-ci` before I'll consider merging them.
+* for tests of the actual parser, make sure you include a new `usage_scenario`, not update an existing one.
+I'll merge stuff as it gets cluttered.

 ## Formatting and style